 We have a substantial amount of debt.
-As of December 31, 2005, as adjusted for the consummation of this offering and assuming the underwriter exercises its overallotment option in full, we would have had total indebtedness of approximately \$5.3 billion, including \$1.9 billion of notes, \$58.0 million of borrowings under our unsecured line of credit and \$3.3 billion in mortgage notes.
-In addition, we would have had the ability to borrow up to \$313.5 million under our unsecured line of credit.
+As of December 31, 2005, as adjusted for the consummation of this offering and assuming the underwriter exercises its overallotment option in full, we would have had total indebtedness of approximately \$5.3 billion, including approximately \$1.9 billion of unsecured senior notes, approximately \$58.0 million of borrowings under our unsecured line of credit and approximately \$3.3 billion in mortgage notes.
+In addition, we would have had the ability to borrow up to approximately \$313.5 million under our unsecured line of credit.